 Therefore, this budget reached a “balanced budget” by postponing two important revenue crises: fixing the AMT, and providing for Social Security benefits.

 The federal government spent $2.983 trillion in FY 2008, more than its budget of $2.902 trillion.

-Discretionary Spending: Total Discretionary spending in FY 2008 was $1.12 trillion, which was 38% of total Federal budget spending.
-Military spending was the largest category, at $792.9 billion.
-It included:
+Total discretionary spending in FY 2008 was $1.12 trillion, which was 38% of total Federal budget spending.

 - The Department of Defense base budget of $479.0 billion.

 - Supplemental funding for the War on Terror of $186.9 billion.
-That include $142 billion for the War in Iraq.
+That included $142 billion for the War in Iraq.